dorjeduck/mopro/README.md

 ## Remarks

-- __Nice, but i prefer tqdm:__ Check out [Are We Done Yet](https://github.com/Ryul0rd/awdy) for an advanced progress bar implementation in Mojo that is more similar to [tqdm](https://github.com/tqdm/tqdm).
+* **Nice, but i prefer tqdm:** Check out [Are We Done Yet](https://github.com/Ryul0rd/awdy) for an advanced progress bar implementation in Mojo that is more similar to [tqdm](https://github.com/tqdm/tqdm).
 Love the name🔥
-- __Contribute and Improve!__ Feel free to modify and use the source code as you like.
+* **Contribute and Improve!** Feel free to modify and use the source code as you like.
 If you have enhancements that could benefit others, your pull requests are highly encouraged.

 ## Changelog

+* 2024.09.16
+  * Updated to Mojo 24.5
-- 2024.06.07
+* 2024.06.07
-  - Updated to Mojo 24.4
+  * Updated to Mojo 24.4
-- 2024.05.29
+* 2024.05.29
-  - Renamed repo to `mopro`
+  * Renamed repo to `mopro`
-- 2024.05.29
+* 2024.05.29
-  - Introducing `BarSettings` for runtime customization of the Progress Bar
+  * Introducing `BarSettings` for runtime customization of the Progress Bar
-  - Progress Bar reached version 1.0
+  * Progress Bar reached version 1.0
-- 2024.05.28
+* 2024.05.28
-  - Added `vectorize_bar`
+  * Added `vectorize_bar`
-  - Enabling closure function without `Bool` as return value.
+  * Enabling closure function without `Bool` as return value.
-- 2024.05.27
+* 2024.05.27
-  - Initial repository setup and commit.
+  * Initial repository setup and commit.

 ## License